How to Watch Local TV Without Cable

 If you cut the cord but still want to record shows, you can buy a standalone Over-The-Air (OTA) DVR.
 The important thing to keep in mind is most only allow you to record shows from a digital antenna and not on any of the available streaming services.

 Here are three of the more popular standalone DVRs:

 - Tablo OTA DVR – The Tablo allows you to watch shows as you record.
 They do charge for guide usage, starting at $5 per month, but it does appear you can get around that fee if you don’t want the guide.

 - Tivo Roamio – The Tivo Roamio is a bit more expensive, though it does allow you to record up to four shows at once.
 The Tivo Roamio also does not charge a monthly fee, which is not possible through their cheaper options.

-I will say we’ve been cable free for three years and don’t have a DVR and we really don’t miss not having one.
+I will say we’ve been cable free for over four years and don’t have a DVR and we don’t miss not having one.